 When recycling non-curbside plastics was no longer an option, New Seasons Market looked for opportunities for positive change.

 For years, New Seasons Market has invited customers to take their hard-to-recycle plastics to stores, to make it easier and more convenient for customers to recycle “extra” plastics that aren’t allowed in their blue recycling bins at work or at home.

-This October, new restrictions in the international recycling markets meant the store’s previous options for recycling “extra” plastics stopped.
+In October of 2017, new restrictions in the international recycling markets meant the store’s previous options for recycling “extra” plastics stopped.
 With no place to send the collected material, New Seasons had to stop offering the collection service.

 New Seasons saw these changes as an opportunity to reevaluate plastics and packaging across their business.
 They focused on three key areas: educating and retraining staff, addressing packaging, and examining plastic in the customer shopping experience.